phrasmotica/bore-score-client/Features.md

 - return 403 if group is private and user is not a member ("You do not have permission to view this page" or similar)
 - show group name, image, list of members, creation date
 - show delete button (if admin user)
+  - show modal that redirects to Groups page (similar to Delete button on player details page)
 - show button/link to view league tables (if user is part of the group)

 ### League tables for a group